apache/incubator-streampark-website/blog/3-streampark-usercase-bondex-paimon.md

 rest.address: localhost
 ```

-It is advisable to add FLINK_HOME locally for convenient troubleshooting before deploying on k8s.
+It is suggested to add FLINK_HOME locally for convenient troubleshooting before deploying on k8s.

 vim /etc/profile